-When Elizabeth introduced us to the idea of Kentucky Kitchen Table, I was more than ecstatic because food and people are two of my favorite things.
+When we were introduced to the idea of Kentucky Kitchen Table, I was more than ecstatic because food and people are two of my favorite things.
 I knew that I wanted to do my Kentucky Kitchen Table in Bowling Green rather than my hometown from the very beginning; mainly because I thought the idea of getting to know citizens of Bowling Green would be much more interesting.
 I am so glad that I got to experience this…Now let’s dive into the dinner!

 When we arrived, Caitlin led us through her living room into her kitchen, which connected to the dining room.
 We sat our desserts on the island in the kitchen and then took our seats at the table.
 Caitlin had prepared a jambalaya for dinner with roasted zucchini and squash from her parents’ garden.
 Caitlin then offered us a choice of tea, water, or ginger beer for our beverage.
-Caleb was brave enough to go out of his comfort zone and he tried the ginger beer.
+Caleb was brave enough to go out of his comfort zone and he tried the [non-alcoholic] ginger beer.
 Our meal was absolutely delicious.
 I loved every bite of it!

 We discussed many different subjects during our dinner, but we first started off with talking about Western Kentucky University, our majors, our favorite class, and how Caitlin attended Western Kentucky University as well.
 Caitlin, who was originally from Breckinridge County, Kentucky, was a public relations major during her time here at Western Kentucky University and went on to work in Public Relations for Country Music Television after college, but then decided that she missed Western Kentucky University and thus decided to begin working at the university.
 Caleb, who is from Barren County, Kentucky, major’s in biology and he is on a pre-med track.
 I find this impressive because I know that I would never be able to have the time and dedication to do this.
 I, Taylor-Grace, told Caitlin and Caleb that my major was marketing and explained that I wasn’t exactly sure what I wanted to do with it yet.
 Caleb and I both agreed that Honors 251 was our favorite class.
 My reasoning being because it reminded me so much of the Governor’s Scholars Program and the seminars that I had during my time there.
 Caleb also attended Governor’s Scholars Program and said that it reminded him of seminar as well.
 We both discussed our love for the Governor’s Scholars Program and the friendships that we had made there.
 When you go to the Governor’s Scholars Program you can always make a connection with typically anyone around you, we discussed how we had mutual friends from the Governor’s Scholars Program.
 Caitlin explained to us that this class did not exist when she was a student in the honors college.
 She went on to tell us that her and her husband met while they were both students at Western Kentucky University, but what was interesting, was that they had not met before, though they both grew up only 15 minutes apart and knew some of the same people, but didn’t know each other until they met at a tailgate.
 She said that she was eating a BBQ sandwich that she had gotten from the Honors College and he asked where she had gotten it.
 She said that they began dating soon after that and that they’ve been together ever since.